You are here: Urology Textbook > Urologic surgery > Gibson incision

 Wound closure:

-Fascial closure in two layers with continuous running or interrupted sutures: first suture reapproximates the internal oblique and transverse abdominal muscle, second suture closures the external oblique abdominal muscle.
+Fascial closure in two layers with continuous running (monofilament, elastic, slowly absorbable, suture size USP 0 or 2-0) or interrupted sutures: the first suture reapproximates the internal oblique and transverse abdominal muscle, the second suture closures the external oblique abdominal muscle.

 Paramedian laparotomy | Index | Inguinal incision |